Small caps: Uses

+Linguists also use small caps to refer to the keywords in lexical sets for particular languages or dialects; e.g. the fleece and trap vowels in English.

 The Bluebook prescribes small caps for some titles and names in United States legal citations.
+The practice precedes World War I, with Harvard Law Review using it while referring to itself.
+By 1915, small caps were used for all titles of journals and books.

-In many books, when one part of the book mentions another part of the same book, or mentions the work as a whole, the name is set in small caps (sometimes typesetting small caps after transforming to Title Case), not italics and not roman type within quotation marks.
+In many books, mention of another part of the same book or mentions the work as a whole will be set in small caps.
 For example, articles in The World Book Encyclopedia refer to the encyclopedia as a whole and to the encyclopedia's other articles in small caps, as in the "Insurance" article's direction, at one point, to "See No-Fault Insurance", "No-Fault Insurance" being another of the encyclopedia's articles.

-Criticism

-George Eliot's 1856 essay "Silly Novels by Lady Novelists" is critical of Victorian novelists for using excessive small caps and italics to indicate unnecessary emphasis.
+Among Romance languages, as an orthographic tradition, only the French and Spanish languages render Roman numerals in small caps to denote centuries, e.g. xviii^{e} siècle and siglo xviii for "18th century"; the numerals are cardinally postpositive in Spanish alone.